ziyoung/better-wilcom-docs/wilcom-docs/Automatic/automatic/Loading_presetting_artwork.md

 ## To load & preset artwork for auto-digitizing...

-1Import the artwork.
+1. Import the artwork.
 Whether you’re working with [bitmap](../../glossary/glossary) or [vector](../../glossary/glossary) graphics, you need to prepare them first:

 - Scan or insert a [bitmap](../../glossary/glossary) image.
 If you are using a bitmap image as input, it will need to be image-processed before conversion.
 - Insert or create a [vector](../../glossary/glossary) graphic.
 If you are using a vector graphic as input, you can remove overlapping objects by ‘merging’ them.
 This eliminates overlapping stitching when vector objects are converted.

-2Whether you’re working with bitmap or vector graphics as input, you may want to prepare them first:
+2. Whether you’re working with bitmap or vector graphics as input, you may want to prepare them first:

 - If you are using a bitmap image, it can be image-processed before conversion.
 - If you are using a vector graphic, you can remove overlapping objects by ‘merging’ them.
 This eliminates overlapping stitching when vector objects are converted.

-3Size the image to the preferred dimensions for your target article.
+3. Size the image to the preferred dimensions for your target article.

 ![automatic00001.png](assets/automatic00001.png)

-4Optionally, select Design > Auto Fabric to apply preferred fabric settings.
+4. Optionally, select Design > Auto Fabric to apply preferred fabric settings.

 ![AutoFabric.png](assets/AutoFabric.png)

-5Crop the image as desired using the Crop Bitmap tools.
+5. Crop the image as desired using the Crop Bitmap tools.

-6Optionally, click Color Matching Method and decide how you want to handle color matching.
+6. Optionally, click Color Matching Method and decide how you want to handle color matching.

 ![ColorMatchingMethod.png](assets/ColorMatchingMethod.png)